 Not unexpectedly, Greg brought virtuosic spirit to his guitar lines when collaborating with skilled organ players and drummers.
 Ellington Boulevard (2004) had him in the company of Mike LeDonne (organ) and Joe Farnsworth (drums), while East Harlem Skyline (2009) found George Colligan behind the Hammond console and E. J. Strickland playing drums.
 Both earned strong notices.
 Critic Bill Milkowski was one of many impressed by the music, praising Greg for his “rhythmic assuredness and his boppish tendency of blowing at breakneck tempos with apparent ease.”

-Critics have been quick to praise Greg, Pat, and Ralph for bringing the swinging, challenging music of the new album to ardent life in New Jersey and NYC studios.
+Critics have been quick to praise Greg, Pat Bianchi, and Ralph Peterson for bringing the swinging, challenging music of the new album to ardent life in New Jersey and NYC studios.
 John Heidt at Vintage Guitar concluded his rave review: “Skaff is one of the best of his class.”
 In another strongly favorable critique, Jeff Potter of Modern Drummer noted, “This trio keeps the ideas rolling.”
 At Jazz Times, Scott Albin was just as pointed in his praise: “This trio’s versatility, musicianship and great rapport make this CD another standout [in Greg’s discography].”
 Blogcritics echoed, “Together they are a talented creative force.”
 Not least, the best satellite and terrestrial jazz radio stations have added albums tracks to play lists, eliciting positive reactions from their listeners..